wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.1.1.3 =
+Update now for a bug fix - a3 Plugin Framework conflict with WP e-Commerce tax rates.

+= 2.1.1.2 =
+Update now for an important bug fix and full compatibility with WP e-Commerce Version 3.8.14.1 Version 2.1.9 and WordPress Version 3.9.1

 = 2.1.1.1 =
 Update your plugin now for 2 code tweaks and 100% compatibility with WordPress Version 3.9.